Vehrik/FarOut/Characters/3-Traits.md

 ### RANGE (R)
 #### COST: 1 Splice Points / 3 Zones

-    This value determines how many Zones away your Trait's missiles are able to feasibly apply the Trait's other properties.
+    This value determines how many Zones away your Mutation's missiles are able to feasibly apply the Mutation's other properties.
 This is seperate from determining if you actually hit your Target, this value is used to determine if you can even try.
 Range rounds up, meaning that you can target a Creature even if it is positioned in the Zone such that they are as far away from your Character as they can be while still being within Range.

-    If your Trait has less than 6 Zones of Range, it implies it produces Slow projectiles.
-If this is the case, you may intentionally Bust on your next use of the Trait in order to double the Range for that use.
+    If your Mutation has less than 6 Zones of Range, it implies it produces Slow projectiles.
+If this is the case, you may intentionally Bust on your next use of the Mutation in order to double the Range for that use.

-    Purchasing Range for Crude Traits only grants 1 Zone of Range but still costs 1 Splice Point, however, this Range is treated as Threat for all purposes.
+    Purchasing Range for Crude Mutations only grants 1 Zone of Range but still costs 1 Splice Point, however, this Range is treated as Threat for all purposes.

-    If you do not purchase Volume or Integrity for a Trait, it implies that the Trait does not produce a projectile, but rather that you are flinging out a limb (or pseduolimb) that is vunerable to Quick Attacks all along the length of its Range.
+    If you do not purchase Volume or Integrity for a Mutation, it implies that the Mutation does not produce a projectile, but rather that you are flinging out a limb (or pseduolimb) that is vunerable to Quick Attacks all along the length of its Range.
 Pseudolimbs has roughly the same diameter as the rest of the Character's limbs.
-This enables you to utilize the Trait without having to keep track of how much material your Creature is still able to output.
+This enables you to utilize the Mutation without having to keep track of how much material your Creature is still able to output.

 ### VOLUME (V)
 #### COST: 1 Splice Points / 10 Cubic Feet (10v3)

-    Products of this Trait are formed at any point adjascent to or on the Character that possess this Trait and may be fired up to the Range of the Trait.
-Once this point is chosen, it is fixed unless the Trait gets Spliced.
+    Products of this Mutation are formed at any point adjascent to or on the Character that possess this Mutation and may be fired up to the Range of the Mutation.
+Once this point is chosen, it is fixed unless the Mutation gets Spliced.
     This won't matter much unless your Character's movement is restricted somehow.

-    When 10 Cubic Feet (10v3) are bought, you are free to shape and destribute the Volume of the Trait's products in a way that makes most sense for you intentions, but no matter how you arrange it, it cannot add Damage, Stress or any other property to the Trait for free.
+    When 10 Cubic Feet (10v3) are bought, you are free to shape and destribute the Volume of the Mutation's products in a way that makes most sense for you intentions, but no matter how you arrange it, it cannot add Damage, Stress or any other property to the Mutation for free.

     You may only produce as much material as you buy Volume for.
 You recover 5 + Brawn Volume per hour of Break as long as your Character has Stamina.
 A